Instructional Practices

 Make sure to pair children who need extra support with those who have a better understanding of the material.
 This way, those who are stronger in the subject can share their knowledge to help their peers.
 All in all, group work is a fun and interactive way to teach a lesson.

 The best lessons often happen outside of the classroom.
-Getting out into the real world offers a new perspective for children and can help them gain a more profound understanding of what goes on in the classroom.
+Getting out into the real world offers a new perspective and can help students gain a deeper understanding of classroom lessons.

 Studying the different types of fish in a local pond is an excellent example of learning from experience.
 You would start in class, going over the different species and how each animal contributes to the environment around it.
 Once you’ve completed the lesson, take the class to the local pond.
 Have them search for the different animals you discussed in class.
 After locating each animal, they will be able to observe the roles discussed earlier in class.